PAIDiPaidThis.com

 Why the price varies so much

-It comes down to a chain of factors.
-First, the poison: chocolate or grapes caught early may need modest treatment, whereas antifreeze or rat poison can require antidotes, intravenous fluids and days in hospital.
-Second, timing, because a pet treated within the hour often avoids the complications that drive costs up.
-Third, the setting, since an out-of-hours vet prices in overnight staffing and emergency cover.
-Ownership adds another layer, with the CMA's 2026 report finding corporate practices charged about 18.3% more than independents, and vet fees generally up 63% since 2016.
-Finally your pet's size and how it responds to treatment affect drug doses and length of stay.
+It comes down to a chain of factors that stack on top of each other.
+First, the poison itself: chocolate or grapes caught early may need only modest treatment, whereas antifreeze or rat poison can require specific antidotes, intravenous fluids and several days in hospital.
+Second, timing.
+A pet treated within the hour of ingestion often avoids the complications, organ damage, seizures, prolonged monitoring, that drive costs up sharply.
+Third, the setting.
+An out-of-hours vet prices in overnight staffing and emergency cover, so the same treatment costs more at 2am than at 2pm.
+Ownership adds another layer on top of that.
+The Competition and Markets Authority found that corporate-owned practices charged 18.3% more on average than independents, and that vet prices rose 63% between 2016 and 2023, well ahead of general inflation over the same period.
+Where a practice sits within a larger group, and how that group prices its emergency work, shapes the bill before your pet has even been examined.
+Finally your pet's size and how it responds to treatment affect drug doses, fluid rates and how long it needs to stay in, so two animals with the same toxin at the same clinic can still end up with different bills.

 How to pay less